 - Five boxes of historical information and materials used for BLM’s Range Reform and grazing fee study project in the 1990s that were sent to the PLF Archives by members of that BLM project team who felt it was important to save this historical background information about grazing fees, and

 - Lastly, the PLF Archives plays one other very important role for the PLF.
-It serves as a “central files” for the Public Lands Foundation.
-The PLF Archives has six file drawers filled with PLF’s corporate documents, financial records, publications, advocacy statements, administrative policies, meeting reports and the like, and the Officers and Directors of the PLF each have a copy of the list of the types of documents in these PLF “central files.”
+It serves as our “central files.”
+The PLF Archives has file drawers filled with PLF’s corporate documents, financial records, publications, advocacy statements, administrative policies, meeting reports and the like.

-For further information about the Archives email Connie Stone at: firstname.lastname@example.org.
+For further information about the Archives contact Connie Stone at email@example.com.